 … and this outstanding video, Enbridge Tar Sands Pipelines of Wisconsin.

-Dan Egan puts Enbridge’s expansion plans for Wisconsin in the context of North American fossil fuel transport and resistance in Part One of an outstanding Milwaukee Journal Sentinel series; Part Two is an in-depth look at the threat Enbridge’s Line 5 poses to the Great Lakes; the series introduction shows pipeline expansion on a map of the continent.
+Dan Egan puts Enbridge’s expansion plans for Wisconsin in the context of North American fossil fuel transport and resistance in Part One of an outstanding Milwaukee Journal Sentinel series titled “Oil and Water”; Part Two is an in-depth look at the threat Enbridge’s Line 5 poses to the Great Lakes; Part Three analyzes the impact the decommissioning of Line 5 would have, including possible rerouting of the oil flow through Wisconsin; and Part Four discusses how the change in the eminent domain laws by the Wisconsin Legislature paved the way for possible Enbridge expansion.
+The series introduction shows pipeline expansion on a map of the continent.

 A superb primer on Enbridge and tar sands can be found here.
 You can learn more about the threat posed by the entire Enbridge system of pipelines (the Enbridge “GXL System”) here.
 For more on the Kalamazoo River disaster and the hazards of diluted bitumen, see the Pulitzer Prize–winning The Dilbit Disaster: Inside the Biggest Oil Spill You’ve Never Heard Of and a 2013 update, The Dilbit Disaster 3 Years Later: Sunken Oil Is Looming Threat to Kalamazoo River.